+Effective from

+Effective from

+periods

+beginning on or

+Standards / after the

-Standards / Interpretation Description periods beginning following date
+Interpretation Description following date

-Amendments to IAS 37 Onerous contracts - Cost of fulfilling a contract 1 January 2022 2
+Amendments to IAS 37 Onerous contracts - Cost of fulfilling a contract 1 January 2022

-Amendments to IFRS 16 Leases for COVID -19 rent related concessions 1 June 2020

-Amendments to IAS 16 Property, Plant and Equipment: Proceeds before intended use 1 January 2022 2
+Amendments to IAS 16 Property, Plant and Equipment: Proceeds 1 January 2022

+before intended use

+Amendments to IAS 1 Improvement in accounting policy disclosures 1 January 2023

+and IAS 8 and to help users of the financial statements to

+distinguish between changes in accounting

+estimates and changes in accounting policies.

-Amendments to IFRS 3 Reference to Conceptual Framework 1 January 2022 2
+Amendments to IFRS 3 Reference to Conceptual Framework 1 January 2022

+Amendments to IAS 12 Deferred tax related to assets and liabilities 1 January 2023

+arising from a single transaction

-Amendments to IAS 1 Classification of liabilities as current or non-current 1 January 2023 3
+Amendments to IAS 1 Classification of liabilities as current or non- 1 January 2024

+current

-IFRS 17 Insurance Contracts 1 January 2023 3
+IFRS 17 Insurance Contracts 1 January 2023

-9. CASH AND CASH EQUIV ALENTS
+9. CASH AND CASH EQUIVALENTS

-31 December 2020 31 December 2019
+31 December 31 December

-Cash in trading account 335,833 16,035
+2021 2020

-Cash with custodian 532,780 850,703
+Cash with custodian 3,975,067 1,565,074

-868,613 866,738

 10. INVESTMENTS

 31 December 31 December

-Equity securities: 2020 2019
+Equity securities: 2021 2020

-Investment at FVTPL 17,065,696 17,386,363
+Investment at fair value through profit or loss (FVTPL) 77,160,667 55,162,109

-The table below summarizes the Fund's exposure to listed equity securities measured at FVTPL within the various industry sectors:
+The table below summarizes the Fund's exposure to listed equity securities of various industry sectors in the Kingdom of Saudi Arabia: